AviatrixSystems/Docs/HowTos/FQDN_Whitelists_Ref_Design.rst

 are dropped unless the specific destination IP address of the packet is listed in the Whitelist.
 The use case could be that certain old applications use hard coded destination IP address to access external services.

+If blacklist is configured, client hello packets without SNI is allowed to pass as it should not match any rules.

 Export